rdhiman/todo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

-Please use node v14.17.0 (npm v6.14.13)
+Please use node v12.14.1 (npm v6.13.4)

 ## Development server
 1. Clone the repo
 2. Using terminal, cd into the project folder and run `npm install`.
+3. Install Angular cli globally using the command `npm install -g @angular/cli`.
-3. Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding